UniMath/agda-unimath/src/elementary-number-theory/inequality-integers.lagda.md

         ( is-nonpositive-neg-is-nonnegative-ℤ H)
 ```

-### An integer lower or equal to a nonpositive integer is nonpositive
+### An integer less than or equal to a nonpositive integer is nonpositive

 ```agda
 module _